NeLLi-team/gvclass/README.md

 If you use GVClass, please cite:

-> Schulz et al. (2020) Giant virus diversity and host interactions through global metagenomics.
-Nature. https://doi.org/10.1038/s41586-020-1957-x
+> Pitot et al. (2024): Conservative taxonomy and quality assessment of giant virus genomes with GVClass. npj Viruses. https://www.nature.com/articles/s44298-024-00069-7

 ## 🤝 Support